 So, whether you want to hop onto the carriage alone like a big shot or with your family, you can choose the ride per your preferences.

 Do You Need to Rent a Car in San Diego?

 First, it creates a private comfort zone on wheels for you.
 Second, cars give you independent freedom of movement.
-And with these folks, all you need to do is book a ride online, and the driver will be at your doorstep within a couple of minutes.
+With these folks, you only need to book a ride online, and the driver will be at your doorstep within a few minutes.

 What are the Other Options to Get Around San Diego Without a Car?